kubernetes/enhancements/keps/sig-node/4603-tune-crashloopbackoff/README.md

 -->

-- k8s.io/kubernetes/test/e2e/node/kubelet_perf: for a given percentage of heterogenity between "Succeeded" terminating pods, crashing pods whose `restartPolicy: Always`, and crashing pods whose `restartPolicy: Rapid`,
+- k8s.io/kubernetes/test/e2e/node/kubelet_perf: for a given percentage of heterogenity between "Succeeded" terminating pods, and crashing pods whose `restartPolicy: Always``,
  * what is the load and rate of Pod restart related API requests to the API server?
  * what are the performance (memory, CPU, and pod start latency) effects on the